flow-ai/flowai-api-docs/source/includes/_messaging.md

-# REST API (Alpha)
+# REST API

 An API to built conversational interfaces (e.g., chatbots, voice-powered apps and devices).
+Warning.
+It's a Beta version of our API

 ## Audience